sparkfun/OpenLog/README.md

 The hardware design and firmware are released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
 The FAT16/FAT32 firmware was originally designed by Roland Riegel and is released under [GPL v2](http://www.gnu.org/licenses/gpl-2.0.html).
 OpenLog v2.0 and above uses sdfatlib written by Bill Greiman and is released under [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
-The OpenLog firmware was created by SparkFun Electronics.
+The OpenLog firmware was created by SparkFun Electronics, and is open source so please feel free to do anything you want with it; you buy me a beer if you use this and we meet someday ([Beerware license](http://en.wikipedia.org/wiki/Beerware)).

 Repository Contents
 -------------------

-* **/hardware** - Hardware design files for the OpenLog PCB.
-These files were designed in Eagle CAD.
-* **/firmware**
+* **/Firmware**
     * OpenLog_v3 - Firmware that ships with OpenLog
     * OpenLog_v3_Light - Alternative version to allow for larger buffers
     * Examples - Example Arduino code for controlling and testing OpenLog
+* **/Fritzing** - Fritzing image showing the connections between the OpenLog and an FTDI Basic
+* **/Hardware** - Hardware design files for the OpenLog PCB.
+These files were designed in Eagle CAD.

 Version History
 ---------------